Originally published December 26, 2018

 - Contact Form 7: Create contact forms and other forms quickly.
 Includes ability to modify the HTML and add form labels to create a more accessible form.

-If you don’t want to dive into the HTML, you can install Joe Dolson’s Contact Form 7: Accessible Defaults plugin to add the form label code.
+If you don’t want to dive into HTML, you can install Joe Dolson’s Contact Form 7: Accessible Defaults plugin to add the form label code.

 - Contact Form 7 Honeypot: Add basic honeypot anti-spam functionality to keep spambots away.
 I’m not a fan of CAPTCHA or reCAPTCHA; the honeypot has done a good job of thwarting spambots.

 - Media Library Assistant: Adds several enhancements for managing the Media Library, including enhanced media search options.
+Check out my Media Library Assistant review.

 - SEO Framework: Easy to set up search engine optimization on your site, with no ads.

 - WP Rollback: Quickly rollback WordPress.org themes or plugins to a prior version.
+Note: this does not work for premium themes/plugins.
+Check out my WP Rollback review.

 - WP Sweep: cleans up revisions, drafts, deleted comments, and a range of other temporary changes.